Ahyg/Ahyg.github.io/_posts/2024-01-15-welcome-to-my-website.md

 ---
 layout: post
-title: "Welcome to My Website"
+title: "Welcome to My Page"
 date: 2024-01-15 10:00:00 -0000
 categories: announcements
 ---

-# Welcome to My Personal Website
+# Welcome to My Personal Page

-I'm excited to launch my new personal academic website!
+I'm excited to launch my new personal academic page!
 This platform will serve as a hub for sharing my research, publications, and professional activities with the broader academic community.

 ## What You'll Find Here